Traveling with pets

 Alaska Airlines does not transfer pets traveling in the baggage compartment to other carriers.
 Pets must be claimed and rechecked to the connecting carrier.

-Note: Pets are not permitted to travel in the baggage compartment or in the First Class cabin on flights operated with Airbus aircraft.
+Pets are not permitted to travel in the First Class cabin on flights operated by our Airbus fleet.

 Brachycephalic or "short-nosed" dogs and cats are not accepted for travel in the cargo compartment on Alaska Airlines flights (including flights operated by Horizon, SkyWest, Ravn Alaska, or PenAir).
 Veterinary experts say that short-nosed animals commonly have abnormalities that can compromise their breathing.
 Stress associated with flight can make those conditions worse.

 Brachycephalic or "short-nosed" dogs and cats may still travel in the cabin with their passenger provided their pet carrier fits under the seat.

 This applies to the following breeds and mixed breeds thereof:

 Dogs: boston terrier, boxer (all breeds), bull dog (all breeds), bull terrier, brussels griffon, chow chow, english toy spaniel, japanese spaniel/japanese chin, mastiff (all breeds), pekingese, pit bull (all breeds), pug (all breeds), shih tzu, staffordshire terrier